brandon-knap/journeytowardpeace/content/blog/paying-for-therapeutic-boarding-school-residential-treatment-for-your-child.md

 +++
-categories = [""]
-date = 2023-01-24T18:56:59Z
+categories = ["Parenting", "Child Mental Health", ""] date = 2023-01-24T18:56:59Z
-description = ""
-slug = ""
-title = "Paying for Therapeutic Boarding School/Residential Treatment for your Child" weight = "1"
+description = "Learn about the different options for paying for therapeutic boarding school or residential treatment for your child, including insurance, scholarships, loans, and grants." slug = "paying-for-therapeutic-boarding-school-residential-treatment-for-your-child" title = "A Guide to Paying for Therapeutic Boarding School or Residential Treatment for Your Child" weight = "1"

 +++